BagpipesRbetter/BagpipesRbetter.github.io/README.md

 ## Things Im Working On
 this is the stuff im activly working on:
-- nothing right now 🤷🏻‍♂️
+- nothing right now 🤷🏻‍♂️ open to work tho 😉

 ## things That I've Done {**Past**}
 just a small colection of things that I've done in the past: